ENGLISH 273 (1) – INTRODUCTION TO LITERATURE: CREATIVE WRITING

-- A reader containing other poems and all of the short stories we will read will be available for purchases one week prior to class.
+- A course reader will be available for purchases one week prior to class.

 Attendance and participation are mandatory.
 You must have access to a computer in order to keep current through email and your Laulima account, as well as access to a printer to print out first and final drafts of your work.
 Other requirements include a research paper, four original poems and one short story.
 There will be an open-note, take-home midterm.
 A chapbook containing at least 3 finalized poems and your short story, an e-portfolio, and an oral presentation comprise the final exam.

 Grading is based on successful completion of the required assignments (80%), attendance, and class participation (20%).

 Chapbook, e-portfolio oral presentation (20%)

 For more information on this course, contact the instructor at firstname.lastname@example.org.